JPedro2/K8sMinikubeLab/RUNNING.md

 The frontend will be communicating with the redis-master to store and retrieve data.

-The redis-master deployment file can be found in the [04-Running/guestbook/](https://github.com/CiscoCloud/k8sclass/tree/master/04-Running/guestbook) folder of this repository.
+The redis-master deployment file can be found in [files/guestbook/](https://github.com/chrijack/K8sMinikubeLab/tree/master/files/guestbook) folder of this repository.

 ```yaml
 apiVersion: extensions/v1beta1